adidas Adizero Evo SL Running Shoe Review

 Cons

-The adidas Adizero Evo SL demonstrates adequate lateral stability, though it isn't its strongest suit.
+The adidas Adizero Evo SL demonstrates decent lateral stability, though it isn't its strongest suit.
 Its wide heel base and relatively firm forefoot offer reasonable support.
 However, the softer heel foam, stabilized only by a partial plastic shank, may limit its suitability for runners who rely significantly on lateral support.

 Pros